JCB, Together With Resona, Realize A New Purchasing Experience: The World's First Full-Scale Project To Commercialize Ultra-Wideband (UWB) Payments

 About FiRa Consortium

 The FiRa Consortium is a member-driven organization dedicated to transforming the way we interact with our environment by enabling precise location awareness for people and devices using the secured fine-ranging and positioning capabilities of Ultra-Wideband (UWB) technology.
-FiRa does this by driving the development of technical specifications and certification, advocating for effective regulations, and defining a broad set of use cases for UWB.
+FiRa does this by driving the development of technical specifications and certifications, advocating for effective regulations, and defining a broad set of UWB use cases.
 To learn more about UWB and the FiRa Consortium, visit .

 About Resona Holdings, Inc.